licson/libSSE-php/README.md

 2. Add example that demostratrs the new functionality: a chatroom build with libSSE in less than 100 lines of PHP code!
 3. Cleaner code
 4. Add documentation.
 [Check it here](https://github.com/licson0729/libSSE-php/wiki/libSSE-docs)
-5. Improved code in output buffering.
+5. Improved code on output buffering.

 Development
 ============